-It is always used when you are looking to tweak or customize an existing WordPress template, but worry that you may lose its custom and built-in style.
+It is always used when you are looking to tweak or customize an existing WordPress template but worries that you may lose its custom and built-in style.
 To be honest, having a child theme created is the safest way to customize your WordPress theme.

 Child themes bring you customizations without the fear of losing them

-If you make edits directly in your header.php, function.php files, the next you’ll update your theme with its latest version – and there are lots of important reasons to keep it up-to-date -, you’ll lose all your customizations.
-All the changes you have done will get overwritten by the newer versions of those same files and you will lose what you have done.
+If you make edits directly in your header.php, function.php files, the next you’ll update your theme with its latest version – and there are lots of important reasons to keep it up-to-date -you’ll lose all your customizations.
+All the changes you have made will get overwritten by the newer versions of those same files, and you will lose what you have done.

 This is where a child theme comes to rescue you.

-After your developer created a child theme from your current WordPress theme (aka the parent theme), you’ll be able to have them to implement any changes and customizations without the possibility to see them swiped away in the future.
+After your developer creates a child theme from your current WordPress theme (aka the parent theme), you’ll be able to have them implement any changes and customizations without the possibility of seeing them swiped away in the future.

 This means you will never ruin the features, highlights, and functions of the original theme, for you actually don’t modify the files.